aws-samples/aws-genomics-workflows/docs/orchestration/step-functions/step-functions-overview.md

 ### Batch Job Definitions

-It is recommended to have [Batch Job Definitions](https://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html) created for your tooling prior to building a Step Functions state machine.
-These can then be referenced in state machine `Task` states by their respective ARNs.
+[AWS Batch Job Definitions](https://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html) are used to define compute resource requirements and parameter defaults for an AWS Batch Job.
+These are then referenced in state machine `Task` states by their respective ARNs.

-Step Functions will use the Batch Job Definition to define compute resource requirements and parameter defaults for the Batch Job it submits.

 An example Job Definition for the `bwa-mem` sequence aligner is shown below: